ARiccGitHub/bio_national_parks/README.txt

 Codecademy Data Science course Python, Statistics with NumPy and Hypothesis Testing with SciPy section.

 Project:
-Analysis an A/B test from MuscleHub dataset.
+Analysis of species data from The National Parks Service.

 ----------------------------------------------------------------------------------------